lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 To explain the difference between two approaches to probability using R functions, we're asked to evaluate the following:
 > Simulated coin tossing probability is better done using the function called rbinom() than using the function called sample().
 Explain why.

+### First, what do they do?
+In R, the `rbinom()` function **generates random numbers** following the biomial distribution.
+This is ideal for scenarios that simulate two outcomes, like a coin toss.
+The format of the function is: `rbinom(n, size, probability)`.
+Here, "n" is the number of random values to generate, "size" is the number of "coin tosses" per trial (such as 1 for a single coin toss), and probability is the probability of success (ex: heads rather than tails.)